 Q: What is the history of The Manor House Inn?

-A: The Alders Estate was built as a private residence over 125 years ago in 1898 when Norfolk was a bustling resort community, and Maple Avenue was the hub for recreation and accommodations, acting as a corridor to connect culture and community to the water and woodlands.
+A: The Alders Estate was built as a private residence over 125 years ago in 1898 when Norfolk was a bustling resort community, and Maple Avenue was the hub for recreation and accommodations, acting as a corridor — connecting culture and community to the water and woodlands.

-The Manor House has hosted overnight visitors for nearly 50 years, first with room rentals (1977), then as a B&B (1986), and for over 25 years as a Country Inn (1996).
-In the early 1960s, the property was abandoned for some time before becoming a boarding house in the 1970s.
+The Manor House has hosted overnight visitors for nearly 50 years, first with room rentals (1977), then as a B&B (1986), and for almost three decades as a Country Inn (1996).
+In the 1960s, the property was abandoned for several years before changing ownership, and eventually, it became a boarding house in the 1970s.
+69 Maple Avenue has not functioned as a private residence for the better part of a century.

 Q: How is The Manor House permitted to operate in the Village Residential zone?
 Doesn’t the zoning permit only residential uses?